 Stranger In My Heart is Mary Monro’s first book.
 It has received coverage in the UK national press, various magazines and in the South China Morning Post.
 Mary is an experienced speaker and presenter and has appeared on China Radio International.

 John Monro MC never mentioned his Second World War experiences, leaving his daughter Mary with unresolved mysteries when he died in 1981.
-He fought at the Battle of Hong Kong, made a daring escape across Japanese-occupied China and became Assistant Military Attaché in Chongqing.
+He fought at the Battle of Hong Kong in 1941, made a daring escape across Japanese-occupied China and became Assistant Military Attaché in Chongqing.
 Caught up in Far East war strategy, he proposed a bold plan to liberate the PoWs he’d left behind before fighting in Burma in 1944.
 But by the time Mary was born he’d become a Shropshire farmer, revealing nothing of his heroic past.